As climate threats drive migration, Indian women find opportunities

 Money from migratory work is also making life at home safer, residents say.

-Das and her husband’s earnings from their first two years working in Odisha went towards strengthening the house against flooding and cyclones, she said.
+Das and her husband’s earnings from their first two years working in Odisha went toward strengthening the house against flooding and cyclones, she said.

 Now she is thinking about a new business in their home village, to broaden their income.